fosskers/credit/README.md

 > higher rate limit than the REST-based v3 API.
 This allows `credit` to run
 > quickly and work on projects with a long development history.
 >
-> Use `credit limit` to check your current API query allowance.
+> You can use `credit limit` to check your current API query allowance.

 ### Markdown Output